Ouali-Alami/ecom-web-app/README.md

 git clone git@github.com:Ouali-Alami/customer-service.git
 git clone git@github.com:Ouali-Alami/order-service.git
 ```
-⚠️ Notes:
+⚠️ Warning:

-At the start of the order-service needs to communicate with the inventory-service and customer-service to create some orders,
-that means you need to run order-service after inventory-service and customer-service (big dependencies at the order-service start here but just for the demo purpose) .
-While each service can run independently, they can also be managed through the gateway-service, which acts as a centralized entry point.
+While each service have a unique entry-point domain, they can also be managed through the gateway-service, which acts as a centralized entry-point.

 This service facilitates communication between services and with external clients, handling aspects such as security, authorization, and request routing.

 The config-service interacts with the ecom-services to retrieve the necessary configuration data.

 Key Concepts: